 kmarc@jhu.edu

-Welcome!
-I am a PhD candidate in Computer Science at the Center for Language and Speech Processing at Johns Hopkins University.
-My research is focused on unsupervised and semi-supervised machine translation, bilingual lexicon induction, multilingual representation learning, and efficient NLP.
-I am advised by Philipp Koehn.
+Previously, I completed my PhD in Computer Science at the Center for Language and Speech Processing at Johns Hopkins University, where I was advised by Dr. Philipp Koehn.
+My research focuses on unsupervised and semi-supervised machine translation, bilingual lexicon induction, multilingual representation learning, and efficient natural language processing.
+During my time at JHU, I interned with Meta AI London (FAIR Labs, Summer 2022, Advisor: Mikel Artetxe) and Google Translate (Summer 2020).

 Prior to JHU, I completed an MPhil in Advanced Computer Science at Christ’s College, University of Cambridge.
 My thesis advisor was Helen Yannakoudakis.
 I was employed at Google, Inc. in Mountain View, CA from 2013-2017 where I was a Web Solutions Engineer (2015-2017) and Support Specialist for gTech Ads, where I led automation efforts for North America (2013-2015).
-I returned to Google in Summer 2020 as an intern at Google Translate.
 Previously, I completed an Ed.M. in Mind, Brain, and Education at Harvard University, and a B.A. in Psychology/Sociology and French (minor) at Franklin & Marshall College in Lancaster, PA.

 Feb 2023: Talks at George Mason University (8 Feb) and the Artificial Intelligence Society at Johns Hopkins (22 Feb)